cylab-africa/mosip-deployment-guides/README.md

     * `av edit secrets.yml`

 ## 9. Windows Registration Client + Mock MDS Setup
+### 9.1
 * Go through the official MOSIP Guide located here: https://docs.mosip.io/platform/modules/registration-client/registration-client-setup to familiarize yourself with the registration client functionality and installation process.
+* Make sure you have JAVA 11 is installed on the Windows Machine where you are instllating Reg-Client
 * Set `mosip.hostname` environment variable on your machine with the host name of the console VM.
 * On the console VM, copy the maven-metadata.xml file from `/home/mosipuser/mosip-infra/deployment/sandbox-v2/roles/reg-client-prep/templates/` to `/usr/share/nginx/html/`
 * Login to the console VM and change the configs of the file: `/home/mosipuser/mosip-infra/deployment/sandbox-v2/tmp/registration/registration/registration-libs/src/main/resources/props/mosip-application.properties` to the below configuration: